Coronavirus latest: UK rolls out nationwide lockdown | DW | 23.03.2020

 The drastic new measures bring the UK into line with France, Spain and Italy, all of which have a higher number of reported cases.
 The UK currently has 6,724 confirmed cases and 336 deaths, with 140 recoveries.

-20:12 France has announced it will close down all open air food markers and tighten regulations on outside exercise, starting on Tuesday.
-Outings for exercise will be limited to one hour per day and people must remain within one kilometer of their homes, French Prime Minister Edouard Philippe said.
+20:12 France has announced it will close down all open air food markets and tighten regulations on outside exercise, starting on Tuesday.
+Outings for exercise will be limited to one hour per day and people must remain within 1 kilometer of their homes, French Prime Minister Edouard Philippe said.

 "Many of our citizens would like things to go back to as they were before, but that won't happen tomorrow," he wrote on Twitter.
 "The confinement period could still last several weeks."